vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

 A NOTE ABOUT DEADLINES: While fair scheduling is appropriate for the vast majority of workloads, there are some tasks that require very specific timing and/or do not adapt well to overload conditions.
-For example, these workloads include low-latency audio / graphics, high-frequencey sensors, and high-rate / / low-latency networking.
+For example, these workloads include low-latency audio / graphics, high-frequency sensors, and high-rate / low-latency networking.
 These specialized tasks are better served with a deadline scheduler, which is planned for later in the Zircon scheduler development cycle.